Strip (Chris Brown song): Music video

 The accompanying music video for "Strip" was directed by Colin Tilley and filmed in November 2011.
 An image from the shoot was posted online on November 27, 2011, which showed Brown surrounded by Christmas lights.
 The video premiered online on December 15, 2011.
 The video opens with Brown standing on a mountain wearing a winter jacket, cap and shorts.
 It then switches to a house party where Brown is seen with his shirt off, singing in a room full of people dancing.
 During the second chorus, Brown and McCall are seen sitting on the edge of a hot tub, while girls in bikinis are in the tub.
 As McCall performs his verse, he plays an accelerated game of "Seven Minutes in Heaven" with two girls in a closet.
 Once his time is up, he switches with another man.
 Throughout the video, scenes of Brown singing the song in a room full of Christmas lights are intercut.

 Georgette Cline of The Boombox wrote that the video is "steaming hot".
 A writer for International Business Times wrote that, "The video is perfectly apt for the lyrics of the song."
 Chris Eggertsen of HitFix gave the video a mixed response, calling it an "embarrassingly-generic music video".
-Cameo appearances by Cree Summer, DJ Cereal Milk,Trey Songz and Skai Jackson.